-MWC 2017 will be the biggest trade show of the year as far as Android announcements go, even if the hotly-anticipated Samsung Galaxy S8 will not be unveiled.
-As always, the highly experienced team from Android Authority will be on the ground, covering all the essential MWC 2017 announcements.
-We’ve broken down our roundup of what to expect next month by manufacturer, so you can hit the brands you like and skip the ones you don’t.
+MWC 2017 has kicked off and our highly experienced Android Authority team are on the ground in Barcelona right now covering all the essential announcements.
+We’ve broken down our roundup of everything that’s happened at MWC 2017 so far by manufacturer, which means you can hit the brands you like and skip the ones you don’t.
 We’ll be updating this post as new information comes to light.

 What is MWC and when is it?

 MWC stands for Mobile World Congress, the world’s largest mobile electronics trade show, which is held in Barcelona each year.
-MWC 2017 kicks off on Monday, February 27 and runs through to Thursday, March 2.
-However, most of the major mobile announcements happen on the two weekend press days prior to the official opening of the show, so keep your eyes peeled for the latest MWC 2017 news starting February 25.
+MWC 2017 starts Monday, February 27 and runs through to Thursday, March 2.
+However, most of the major mobile announcements happen on the two weekend press days prior to the official opening of the show.

 LG at MWC 2017

-In the absence of the Galaxy S8, all eyes will be on LG and the successor to last year’s modular flop, the LG G5.
-Based on poor sales and corresponding LG Mobile financial woes, the company has gone back to the drawing board with the LG G6 and decided to ditch the modular design concept (a wise move).
+As was expected, LG announced the LG G6 at its press conference on Sunday.
+Based on poor sales of the LG G5, and corresponding LG Mobile financial woes, the company has gone back to the drawing board with the LG G6 and decided to ditch the modular design concept (a wise move).

 Samsung at MWC 2017

-The Galaxy Tab S3 is rumored to arrive with a 9.6-inch display at 2048 x 1536 resolution, powered by a Snapdragon 820 chipset with 4 GB of RAM.
-There’s also said to be a 12 MP camera on the back of the device, with a 5 MP front camera, and it’s expected to run Android 7.0 Nougat out of the box.
+The stylus-bearing Galaxy Tab S3 arrives with a 9.7-inch 2048 x 1536 (QXGA) Super AMOLED display and is powered by a quad-core 2.15 GHz Qualcomm Snapdragon 820 SoC with 4 GB of RAM.
+There’s a 13 MP camera on the back of the device, with a 5 MP front camera and you’ll also find a 6,000 mAh battery inside.
+In addition, it runs Android Marshmallow out of the box and supports microSD cards.